-- To turn your hotspot on, press and hold the Power button until the screen turns on.
+- To turn a WiFi hotspot on, press and hold the Power button until the screen turns on.

-- On your computer or device, search for the available Wi-Fi networks and select the hotspot Wi-Fi name.
+- On a computer or device, search for the available Wi-Fi networks and select the hotspot Wi-Fi name.
 Then enter the password to connect to the internet.

 - The Wi-Fi name (SSID) and password appear on the hotspot LCD display and are also printed inside the hotspot case.

-- If you have additional devices you want to connect, repeat Step 2 for each device.
+- To connect additional devices, repeat Step 2 for each device.

-- When you are finished using the hotspot, please power it off.
+- When finished using the hotspot, please power it off.
 Press and hold the Power button until the display shows "Goodbye."

 Frequently asked questions: